HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

   )
 }}

-The median drops from almost 300 KiB to 250 KiB, which is already a pretty good sign.
-The top 10% go down from 2.6 MiB / 1.4 MiB to 2.3 MiB / 0.8 MiB.
+The median drops from almost 290 KB to almost 240 KB, which is already a pretty good sign.
+The top 10% go down from 2.5 MB / 1.4 MB to 2.2 MB / 0.8 MB.
 We can see significant improvements across all other percentiles, too.

 Due to their nature, percentiles don't necessarily fall onto the same files between datasets, so it might be hard to compare numbers directly between graphs and to understand the size savings.
 Instead, from now on, let me show the savings themselves provided by each optimization, step by step:

 {{ figure_markup(
   caption="Brotli response savings.",
   description="Similar bar chart to the one above, but adjusted to show savings.
-10% shows 0 kilobytes improvement, median shows 46 KB and 39 KB improvements on desktop and mobile, 90% at 596 KB on desktop and 328 KB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT6yhkn3lw148YQQHLoqA71NIsZLSSoBtgFmd_hRyhcmyPl2OpLyuOjUBk64I5DLE_grN8esL8oA3zt/pubchart?oid=1741617577&format=interactive", sheets_gid="1401232418", sql_file="sizes_and_savings.sql",
+10% doesn't show any difference, median shows improvements of 46 KB on desktop and 39 KB on mobile, and 90% shows improvements of 596 KB on desktop and 328 KB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT6yhkn3lw148YQQHLoqA71NIsZLSSoBtgFmd_hRyhcmyPl2OpLyuOjUBk64I5DLE_grN8esL8oA3zt/pubchart?oid=1741617577&format=interactive", sheets_gid="1401232418", sql_file="sizes_and_savings.sql",